zinniatasnim/assignment-emergency-hotline/readme.md

   Answer: When an event occurs on an element, the event first happens on the target/child element.
 Then it goes upward/to its parent elements- then grandparent until it gets the root of the DOM.
 This is called Event Bubbling.
   Working Procedures:
-   1. An event occurs on a child element(like:click).
+   a.
+An event occurs on a child element(like:click).
-   2. This click handles the target/child element.
+   b.
+This click handles the target/child element.
-   3. Then it bubbles up to the parent, then grandparent, and so on, until it reaches the root of the DOM.
+   c.
+Then it bubbles up to the parent, then grandparent, and so on, until it reaches the root of the DOM.
-   4. Whatever it gets as EventListener on the way to the root, executes all.
+   d.
+Whatever it gets as EventListener on the way to the root, executes all.

 4. What is Event Delegation in JavaScript?
 Why is it useful?